wleofeng/UpChallenge/README.md

 # What is it?

-UpChallenge is an iOS application that's built to help you excercise without a gym trainer.
+UpChallenge is an iOS application that's built to help you exercise without a gym trainer.

 # How does it work?